hetznercloud/cli/docs/reference/hcloud_server_rebuild.md

 ```
       --allow-deprecated-image   Enable the use of deprecated images (default: false)
   -h, --help                     help for rebuild
-      --image string             ID or name of image to rebuild from (required)
+      --image string             ID or name of Image to rebuild from (required)
 ```

 ### Options inherited from parent commands